MEET OUR GOVERNORS

 I became a governor, to be more directly involved in the direction of our school.
 Being part of the governing board provides me with insight into how our school is viewed by others and provides me with a holistic perspective of all aspects of our school and what we need to accomplish to make further improvements to our provision.
 I also enjoy working with our other governors and members of our wider school community.

-Jo Shannon- Parent Governor
+Jo Shannon- Parent Governor and second Vice Chair

 As a parent of a child at Dover Park I was keen to have a better understanding of how and why decisions are made.
 I have seen a great improvement in the school over the last few years and wanted to have a say in its future direction.